-Having effective brakes are vital to your car and your safety, but how to you know if there's a problem.
-Below is a list of what to watch out for, however if in doubt then bring your car in and we'll check them for free.
+Having effective brakes is vital to you, your car and other road users, but how do you know if there’s a problem.
+Below is a list of what to watch out for, however if in doubt then bring your car in and we’ll check them for free.

 High-pitched squeals or grinding sounds when you press the brake is often a good indication there could be a problem.
 If this is the case then get them checked by a qualified technician as soon as you can.